Fabien Beckers on the future of AI in medical imaging

 The tech and radiology communities expect artificial intelligence to transform medical imaging, providing better services at lower costs.
 For example, if you’re getting an MRI an AI program can improve the analysis leading to better treatment.
 Today’s radiologists face a deluge of data as they serve patients, the work can be tedious making it prone to error.
 The remarkable power of today’s computers has raised the question of whether humans should even act as radiologists.

 The reality is that the two working together are much better than one or the other alone.
 Imagine what would normally take 45 minutes to do by a human alone can be done in a few seconds when applying these technologies.
 My next guest Fabien Becker’s is the CEO of Arterys.
-A medical imaging start-up that is creating products at the intersection of artificial intelligence, cloud, and medical imaging.
-They are one of the companies at the forefront bringing a web-based medical imaging analytics platform powered by AI to the market.
+A medical imaging start-up that is creating products at the intersection of cloud and AI in medical imaging.
+They are one of the companies at the forefront bringing a web-based medical AI imaging analytics platform powered by AI to the market.